 You only have to look at long-time blogger, musician, artist and author Amanda Fucking Palmer, to see how blogging has brought her closer to her fans by making them feel like they’re part of her team behind the scenes.
 She’s a bare-all kinda gal, who loves to connect with fans world-wide in her punk-ass, endearing, love-life-because-its-messy voice.
 And she absolutely rocks it.

 What if her website was just a playlist of songs to be bought, a placeholder for her book, a gallery for her gigs and nothing else?
 It would just feel disingenuous.

 Her blog is the place where she brings herself as the artist to the table.
 She shows the world how she creates, how she breathes life into her work and in doing so she sets it free.

 This is what a blog can do for you.

 Here’s the thing.
-People connect with people and blogging helps you do that.
+People connect with people, not brands or logos: blogging helps you do that.

 Research indicates that people are more likely to purchase art from people they know and trust.
 Which means that if you don’t give people a way to connect with you, those browsers on your website aren’t likely to become buyers.

 The brutal truth is that consumers are bombarded with images of products all day every day.
 Galleries of images may look pretty, but as a means of communication and connection, they fall flat.
 The images need context.